TheRetroMike/Retro-Mike-Mining-Tools/README.md

 Overview Video: https://youtu.be/Yp5bNBCuqQs

-This is a web and service based app that can connect to your Hive OS account or Goldshell ASIC's, profit switch your mining rigs based on WhatToMine calculations, and auto-exchange coins on your exchange accounts, using a configuration that you setup.
+This is a web and service based app that can connect to your Hive OS account, profit switch your mining rigs based on WhatToMine calculations, and auto-exchange coins on your exchange accounts, using a configuration that you setup.

 This app was designed to be installed on a server on a Hive OS Rig on your network (or on any server on your network that is always running).
 If you are unable to host yourself due to network restrictions, there is a hosted version that can be used.

 ## Features
 - Web based management and monitoring dashboard
 - Hive OS GPU Rig Profit Switching
-- Goldshell ASIC Profit Switching and auto algo switching
 - Built-In Scheduler that gives you full control over how frequently it tries to profit switch
 - Auto Exchanging of coins utilizing your own exchange accounts
 - Calculations for any combination of up to 2 coins (i.e., GPU+CPU rig or just a mixed GPU rig)